An extended Gauss-Newton method for full waveform inversion: Conclusions

 \section{Conclusions}

-We have proposed an Extended Gauss-Newton (EGN) method for multisource multireceiver waveform inversion by extending the search direction of the standard GN method.
-By rewriting the GN system as an equivalent matrix equation form whose solution is a diagonal matrix instead of a vector, we have shown that relaxing the diagonality requirement is equivalent to introducing an extra degree of freedom in the subsurface offset axis for the model perturbation.
-This led to a relaxed system with a separable Hessian.
-By solving this system explicitly, we have shown that the EGN method mainly consists of deblurring the data residual matrix along the source and receiver axes by using appropriate Hessian matrices.
-By applying the EGN method to solve the extended-source FWI we arrived at an alternative extended waveform inversion that has the advantages of both model extension and source extension while being efficient to implement.
-Numerical examples demonstrated that high quality velocity models can be estimated in a robust and stable way by applying the proposed algorithm.
+We have developed the Extended Gauss-Newton (EGN) method for multisource multireceiver waveform inversion, which extends the search direction of the standard Gauss-Newton (GN) method.
+After rewriting the GN system as an equivalent matrix equation with a diagonal matrix as the solution instead of a vector, we demonstrated how relaxing the diagonal constraint added a degree of freedom for search direction along the subsurface offset axis.
+A separable Hessian is produced as a result of this relaxation of the diagonal constraint, making efficient inversion possible.
+The EGN method offers an alternative approach to extended FWI that allows us to use the advantages of both model extension and source extension methods, while maintaining computational efficiency of the reduced FWI.
+The efficiency and stability of EGN in estimating high-quality velocity models have been illustrated by several numerical examples.
+It displayed strong performance, consistently delivering accurate inversion results.
+The method is a useful tool for tackling challenging FWI problems because of its efficiency and robustness.